Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 (2) A renewal schedule and fee as determined by the department.

-(c) A pharmacy benefit manager license shall expire if a complete renewal filing and fee is not received by the due date established by the department.
+(c) (1) A pharmacy benefit manager license shall expire if a complete renewal filing and fee is not received by the due date established by the department.

 17020.

-(b) The fees for a pharmacy benefit manager initial license and renewal application shall be sufficient to fund the department’s duties in relation to responsibilities under this chapter, but in no case shall the fee exceed the reasonable regulatory cost to administer this division.
-Fees shall be collected into the Pharmacy Benefit Manager Fund.
+Beginning no earlier than January 1, 2026, the fees for a pharmacy benefit manager initial license and renewal application shall be sufficient to fund the department’s duties in relation to responsibilities under this chapter, but in no case shall the fee exceed the reasonable regulatory cost to administer the act.
+Fees received under the act shall be deposited into the Pharmacy Benefit Manager Account, which is hereby created in the Insurance Fund, and shall be subject to an annual appropriation each fiscal year for the support of the Department of Insurance related to the licensing and regulation of pharmacy benefit managers.

 CHAPTER 3.
 Licensee Duties